-The Governor’s Office of Species Conservation has an opening for a Natural Resources Project Manager in beautiful Moscow, Idaho
+The Governor’s Office of Species Conservation has an opening for a Policy Analyst/Natural Resources Specialist in Boise, Idaho

 This announcement will remain open until the position has been filled.
 Applications will be reviewed as they are submitted.
 To ensure you are considered, please apply as soon as possible.

 The Idaho Governor’s Office of Species Conservation (OSC) is dedicated to planning, coordinating and implementing the State’s actions to preserve, protect and restore species listed as candidate, threatened, or endangered under the federal Endangered Species Act (ESA).
 This work is done in coordination with the State’s natural resource agencies and input from the citizens of Idaho, while taking into consideration the economic vitality of the State.
 The OSC provides constituent services for state, federal and private stakeholders seeking assistance with ESA issues.